 Coronavirus Impacts on Landscape Construction

 On March 11th, 2020, the World Health Organization (WHO) officially declared coronavirus disease (COVID-19) a pandemic.
-Extreme measures are being taken to flatten the curve in North America.
+In North America, governments are taking extreme measures to flatten the curve.
 Therefore, you must prepare your business for the inevitable impact of coronavirus on construction and landscaping.

 Keeping Employees Safe

 Openly communicate your plans and policies with your employees so that they know what to expect.
 Fear of the unknown is at an all-time high right now.
 Therefore, employers should be proactive about creating a plan and communicating that plan to employees ASAP.
-If you have not sent an official company email to employees about how the company intends to handle COVID-19, now is the time.
+If you haven’t sent an email to employees about how the company intends to handle COVID-19, now is the time.

 Here are some solutions you can implement immediately: